 - At least 100 hours of coursework;

-- At least 6-20 hours of practicum (live practice teaching and observation with actual non-native English speaker and NOT role-playing with fellow TEFL classmates);
+- At least 6-20 hours of practicum (live practise teaching and observation with actual non-native English speaker and NOT role-playing with fellow TEFL classmates);

 - An accredited curriculum from a recognized, independent organization within the field;